stockphrase/no-silo/content/resources/FAQs/index.md

 - Has seeking a good grade ever made your relationship with a teacher less honest and sincere?

+> I wrote a longer explanation of my thinking over [on my other site](https://alan-taylor.org/posts/on-evaluating/).

 {{< /details >}}